American Casino & Entertainment Properties: History

 Shortly after opening, the Stratosphere Las Vegas on April 30, 1996, the Stratosphere Corporation was forced to file for bankruptcy.
 After acquiring a majority of the bonds, ACEP gained control of the casino.
 Carl Icahn acquired the four properties for $300 million.

 On November 29, 2005, Harrah's Entertainment announced plans to sell the Flamingo Laughlin casino to ACEP.
 The sale closed on May 19, 2006, and the Flamingo Laughlin was renamed the Aquarius Casino Resort in October 2006.

 On April 23, 2007, it was announced that ACEP was being sold for $1.3 billion to Whitehall Street Real Estate Funds, an investment fund managed by Goldman Sachs.
 The sale closed on February 21, 2008.
 Although revenue for 2008 had only slipped by 4.47% from 2007, the interest costs of the acquisition had turned ACEP into a money losing operation.
 ACEP registered its first positive net income since 2007 of $7.0 million in 2014 and $12.1 million in 2015.

-In 2007, Whitehall Street Real Estate Funds, who owned 40% of the Las Vegas Hilton and was a passive investor in other casino properties, made an offer of $1.3 billion for the four properties.
+In 2007, Whitehall Street Real Estate Funds, who owned 40% of the Las Vegas Hilton (later, renamed Westgate Las Vegas) and was a passive investor in other casino properties, made an offer of $1.3 billion for the four properties.
 The appraisal assigned a value of $718 million to the land under the four properties.
 The buildings were worth $366 million.
 The land valuation seemed to be almost entirely based on the undeveloped 17 acre of land near the Stratosphere.

 On February 21, 2008, the ownership of ACEP changed hands from the previous owner, Carl Icahn, to Whitehall Street Real Estate Funds.
 The new owners retired the $255 million senior notes held by the former owner and replaced them with $1.1 billion in new notes held by Goldman Sachs Term Loans.
 The interest on these loans far exceeded the net income of the company in 2007.
 The income of the company had to grow to cover this new financing.